-The original record comprises eight open reel recordings and 233 audio cassettes (St. Francis Mission Records, Series 9), approximately 1,000 pages of transcripts (St. Francis Mission Records, Series 7), and related drafts and presentations (Holy Rosary Mission - Red Cloud Indian School Records, Series 7 and 9, and St. Francis Mission Records, Series 7 and 9).
-The recordings captured both languages in their entirety whereas the transcripts contain only the English translations with Dakota retained for key terms.
-(Stolzman provides definitions in The Pipe and Christ.)
-Each meeting includes up to five recordings with an average of 12 transcript pages per meeting.
-To reference the documentation, he used sequential numbers from one through 88 to identify the meetings with the exception of meetings 4, 6, 7, and 31 that were not held.
-Within the meetings, letter suffixes added to identify specific recordings and their sequence of recordings within the meetings.
-Later, Marquette Archives staff indexed meetings 1 to 78 based on the transcripts.
+The original record comprises eight open reel and 233 audio cassette sound recordings (St. Francis Mission Records, Series 9) and approximately 1,000 pages of transcripts (St. Francis Mission Records, Series 7) plus related but dispersed drafts and presentations (Holy Rosary Mission - Red Cloud Indian School Records, Series 7 and 9, and St. Francis Mission Records, Series 7 and 9).
+The sound recordings capture both languages in their entirety whereas the transcripts contain only English with Dakota retained for identifying key terms, which Stolzman defines in The Pipe and Christ.

 Total Meetings 1973: 4 1-3, 5 1974: 9 8-16 1975: 17 17-30, 32-34 1976: 19 35-53 1977: 18 54-71 1978: 17 72-88

 Meetings by Topic (1-3, 5, 8-78; 79-88 not included)

 Topics Meetings Ceremonies

 Making Relatives (Adoption)